wtetzner/KallistiOS/examples/dreamcast/sound/hello-mp3/readme.txt

-This examples expects a file called "test.mp3" in the Romdisk.
-So just put a small MP3 file there, compile it and upload it to your DC to see it working.
+This example expects a file called "test.mp3" to exist in the root of the romdisk.
+Put a relatively small mp3 file with the correct filename in the romdisk directory before compiling if you want the example to work. ;)